mipops/dvrescue/docs/_sections/capture.md

 7.)
 Type the files name.
 Add a space.
 Example: ```filename.dv```

 8.)
-Type ```-m``` to note you want to merge the multiple capture attempts for problematic frames (dvrescue will automatically rewind and try to capture the frame again when it encouters a problematic frame).
+Type ```-m -``` to note you want to merge the multiple capture attempts for problematic frames (dvrescue will automatically rewind and try to capture the frame again when it encouters a problematic frame).

 9.)
 To open a playback window during capture add ```| ffplay -```

+10.)
+The full string to capture to the example device, create a file named "filename", using the rewind and recapture feature (with 3 attempts) and view the playback during capture would be: ```dvrescue device://0x90:a1838cb4:00000000 --rewind-count 3 -m filename.dv -m - | ffplay -``` For more examples of frequently used dvcapture command strings, please see the section below.

 </details>